stevegt/grid-cli/v2/doc/330-messages.md

 3. **Subsequent Matching**:
    - After matching the promise hash, the system matches the next component, "moduleHash456".
-   - The sequence graph further narrows down the potential paths based on the promise and module hashes.
+   - The sequence graph further narrows potential paths based on the promise and module hashes.

 4. **Final Matching**:
    - The system matches the remaining arguments ("arg1", "arg2") to finalize the path.